Skip to main content

 What Purposeful Design Looks Like:

-• Minimalist Interfaces: Designed to reduce "extraneous cognitive load"—no flashy sidebars or pop-up rewards that shatter concentration.
+• Minimalist Interfaces: Designed to reduce "extraneous cognitive load", avoiding flashy sidebars or pop-up rewards that shatter concentration.

 • Progressive Challenge: Tasks that "stretch" the brain just beyond its comfort zone, promoting neuroplastic growth in memory and reasoning.